oskar2517/display-tubes/content/dekatron/ETL-GC12-4B/index.md

     - top-view
 ---

-The GC12/4B is a neon-filled counting tube manufactured by ETL in Great Britain, capable of bi-directional operation and up to 4,000 counts per second.
-It features twelve stable cathodes, unlike the usual ten found in most Dekatrons, allowing it to count in base-12.
-Four of these cathodes are connected to output pins, enabling them to trigger actions such as advancing another Dekatron when active.
+The GC12/4B is a neon-filled counting tube manufactured by ETL in Great Britain.
+It is capable of bi-directional operation at up to 4,000 counts per second.
+It features twelve stable cathodes, unlike the usual ten found in most Dekatrons, which allowed it to be used for base-12 counting.
+Four of these cathodes are accessible via output pins, enabling them to trigger actions such as advancing another Dekatron when active.
 Divide-by-12 Dekatrons like the GC12/4B were ideal for timekeeping applications since the division of hours, minutes, and seconds in a day aligns with multiples of twelve.

-The GC12/4B is nearly identical to the GC10/4B, with the key distinction being that the latter has only the standard ten stable positions.
+The GC12/4B is nearly identical to the GC10/4B, with the only difference being that the latter has only the standard ten stable positions.

 ### Key Specifications